Bjernson/aws-java-spring-dev-workshop/README.md

 # check the loaded environment variables
 echo $PATH
 ```
+##### 3. Update the instance of Deployment
+	1. upgrate Java to 1.8 in the instance of CodeDeploy

 ##### 3. first fetching source codes from CodeComnit
 	1. Perform tasks following the instruction in CodeCommit for the first application